ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 2. Set up the different IP-MON builds to be used with different benchmarks
 3. Download ReMon's custom glibc that we also extended
 4. Build glibc
+5. Set up dyninst
-5. Download all benchmarks
+6. Download all benchmarks
-6. Bootstrap all benchmarks (applying patches where necessary)
+7. Bootstrap all benchmarks (applying patches where necessary)
-7. Optionally build all varieties of all benchmarks
+8. Optionally build all varieties of all benchmarks

 Item 5 is only performed when the environment variable `BUILDALL` is set to 1.